MikeKneeB/quartz-site/content/Salvage Union - Ashkar/Adventures/1 Downing of the Atychos.md

 For the first mission, I ran the Downing of the Atychos.
 This is the suggested/example/starter adventure from the core rulebook.
-I made no tangible changes to this adventure, with the note that the Atychos was an [[Corporations#Adamant Arch Planetary|AAP]] flyer.
+I made no tangible changes to this adventure, with the note that the Atychos was an [[Adamant Arch Planetary|AAP]] flyer.

 I tried **so** hard to get everyone to fit a comms module to their mechs, but two players were unconvinced.
 I don't need a Comms Module, I need a Weapon Link!
 This turns out to not be true, so just imagine this play report is punctuated with me having to gently remind the players that their characters can't talk to each other in their mechs.
 I feel a little bad being this fussy over the rules, it's not something I'd usually do, but if you make an active choice not to take comms, I feel I have to lean on it.